EpicBrainUser/python-booklet/python_booklet.typ

 Actually when you make a #gls("var") you initialise an instance of an #gls("obj"), which is made from one of the in-built #glspl("cls") python has.
 These #glspl("obj") have certain properties, and functions.
 The functions are called `methods` and are what the #gls("obj") can do.
 For example for a string, you can convert it to all upper case by having ```python string.upper()```.
 The `.upper()` is the method, which is a function on an #gls("obj") that allows it to do something.

 == String (str)
-A string is just a series of characters, in quotation marks, either double or single.\
+A string is just a series of characters, in quotation marks, either double or single.
+In lower level languages a string is an array of characters, often terminated with a null terminator ('\0'). \
 === Character (char)
 Python doesn't have the `char` data type, but many languages, including OCR reference language, do - so you need to know about it.
 A character - as the name might imply, is just a single character.
-You can think of it as a string constrained to just a single element.
+You can think of it as a string constrained to just a single element; however this is wrong low level as it's actually the other way around, where a string is an array of characters, but you don't have to worry about this in python.

 === Common methods for strings
 - `.upper` converts to upper case